darrenpritchard/Discord-Bot/README.md

 # Discord-Bot
-Simple bot made for Discord.
+Simple bot made for Discord, able to play music in voice channels, quote users, and other simple commands.

 Requirements:
 Python 3.5+